Post by Graveyardbride on Jul 15, 2014 23:16:55 GMT -5

 The Vampires of Dillsboro

-Something wasn’t right in Dillsboro.
-Someone reported seeing a huge, bat-like creature flying about one night – an animal so large it could not be of this world.
+Something wasn’t right.
+Someone reported seeing a huge, bat-like creature flying about one night – a winged creature so large it could not be of this world.
 People started closing their doors and windows and families huddled together, afraid to leave their children unprotected in a separate room.

-A few nights later, a young boy came racing into town and knocked frantically at the door of his grandparents' home.
-He insisted that “something” was attacking his mother and father in their house up the hill.
-His grandfather summoned some neighbors and a small group of men made their way to the house on the hill where they found the boy’s parents and their two young daughters dead.
+A few nights later, a young boy came racing into town and knocked frantically at the door of the home of his grandparents.
+He insisted “something” was attacking his mother and father in their house up the hill.
+The grandfather summoned some neighbors and a small group of men made their way to the house on the hill where they found the boy’s parents and their two young daughters dead.
 There were puncture wounds on the necks of all four corpses.
 People in nearby communities were alerted and over the next few days, the surrounding hills and valleys were thoroughly searched, but nothing untoward was discovered.

 By February 1789, residents were beginning to relax somewhat, but continued to keep their children close and avoided going out alone after dark.
 Finally though, they were able to convince themselves that whoever, or whatever, had killed the family on the hill had moved on.